Chart Color Schemes

 Maroubra - West's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The most prevalent medical conditions are arthritis and asthma, affecting 5.8 and 5.4% of residents respectively.
-A significant majority, 78%, report being completely free from medical ailments, compared to 76% across Greater Sydney.
-As of 2021, 14.9% of residents are aged 65 and over (1,611 people).
-Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+The most common medical conditions are arthritis and asthma, affecting 5.8 and 5.4% of residents respectively.
+A total of 78.0% of residents declare themselves completely clear of medical ailments, compared to 76.0% across Greater Sydney.
+In the area, 14.9% of residents are aged 65 and over (1,611 people).
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health